keriwheatley/w205_final_project/readme.txt

 	To test connection, type this into your local command line: psql -U postgres -d finalproject -h <public DNS from AWS>

-11. Go to your local box with Tableau installed and open dashboards located in:
+11. Go to your local machine with Tableau pre-installed and open dashboards located in:
 	/analysis/data_dashboards.twbx

 12. Edit connections to point to your newly created public DNS (option not available